teaching-on-testbeds/repro-DNS/README.md

 ```bash
 sudo kcachegrind ./callgrind.out.<VALGRIND_TEST_NUMBER>
 ```
 to open the result file with the KCachegrind tool.
 In the tool, make sure the "Relative" button is unchecked and choose the "Instructions Fetch" tab.
 Record the "Incl." value of the `fctx_getaddresses` function.
 Repeat this step with the second result file and compare the results.
-The benign query results should be around 200,000 instructions, while the malicious query should have more than 200,000,000.
+The benign query results should be around 200,000 instructions, while the malicious query should have around 200,000,000.

 #### Instructions measurement experiment - NRDelegationAttack mitigation